A person holding a pint of craft beer at a Montreal taproom with a beer flight on a wooden table and brewery taps blurred in the background.

 Job Creation

 The beer industry provides a lot of jobs across Canada.
 It employs thousands of people directly in breweries, bars, and restaurants.
-This includes not only brewers but also bartenders, wait staff, and delivery drivers.
-In 2021, it was estimated that the Canadian beer industry …
+This includes not only brewers but also bartenders, wait staff, and …

 What are the Key Ingredients of Beer?